-What Marketing Mix Is and Why It's Important
+What the Marketing Mix Is and Why It's Important

 The Four Ps of Marketing Mix

-A marketing mix is associated with the four Ps: price, product, promotion, and place.
+Since the 1960s, marketing mix as been associated with the four Ps: price, product, promotion, and place.

 - Product.
-The marketer needs to consider the life cycle of the product and any challenges that may arise when the product is in the hands of the consumer.
-For example, the earliest version of the iPod had a battery life problem that was only noticeable after a certain amount of time, and Apple needed to be able to combat that problem.
+What is being sold.
+Marketers must consider the life cycle of the product to address any challenges that may arise once it's in the hands of the consumer.
+For example, the earliest version of the iPod had a battery life problem that was only noticeable after a certain amount of time, and Apple needed to develop ways to combat that problem.

 The Seven Ps of the Marketing Mix

 Sometimes, the four Ps are expanded to include the seven Ps.
-In addition to the usual four Ps, the seven Ps include the inclusion of physical evidence, people, and process.
+In addition to the usual four Ps, the seven Ps include physical evidence, people, and process.

 How to Identify Your Marketing Mix